apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

                   | VariableReference
                   | ParenthesizedExpression
                   | FunctionCallExpression
+                  | CaseExpression
                   | Constructor

 The most basic building block for any SQL++ expression is PrimaryExpression.
-This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, or a newly constructed instance of the data model (such as a newly constructed object, array, or multiset of data model instances).
+This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, a conditional (case) expression, or a newly constructed instance of the data model (such as a newly constructed object, array, or multiset of data model instances).

 ## <a id="Literals">Literals</a>